-48 WFP also supports the production and consumption of diversified foods as part of its support for smallholders, as well as school feeding and nutrition activities.
+54 WFP also supports the production and consumption of diversified foods as part of its support for smallholders, as well as school feeding and nutrition activities.
 This is a key element of the nutrition-sensitive approach.

-84. Transfers to participants support consumption in the short term while promoting savings and investment in the medium term.
+- and using a labour-intensive approach.55 Strategic outcome 4 is aligned to the following UNSDCF strategic outcome: "By 2024, Malian populations, particularly the most vulnerable, participate in the economy and benefit from the increased, inclusive, resilient and decent generating growth". - 85.
+Transfers to participants support consumption in the short term while promoting savings and investment in the medium term.
 Restoration and sustainable use of the natural resource base will contribute to increased sustainable production and incomes and enhanced production, while diversification of activities and market outlets will reduce risk.
 The participatory planning process will ensure that interventions equitably respond to local needs, priorities and the roles of women and men and benefit the community as a whole.

-- 86. This strategic outcome will be achieve through the following four outputs: - Vulnerable populations in targeted areas subject to recurrent shocks and the impacts of climate change, particularly women, receive timely and adequate food assistance for assets transfers that meet their short-term food needs while improving their resilience. - Targeted smallholders, especially women smallholders, and other actors along the value chain benefit from strengthened technical and operational capacities to improve food quality, strengthen market access and increase their incomes. - Vulnerable populations including smallholders and other actors along the value chain in targeted areas subject to recurrent shocks, especially women, benefit from other support and investments that diversify and intensify their livelihoods. - Vulnerable populations in targeted areas subject to recurrent shocks and the impacts of climate change, particularly women, benefit from rehabilitated assets and other livelihood and disaster risk management interventions that improve their resilience to natural shocks, their adaptation to climate change and the sustainability of their livelihoods.
+- 87. This strategic outcome will be achieved through the following four outputs: - Vulnerable populations in targeted areas subject to recurrent shocks and the impacts of climate change, particularly women, receive timely and adequate food assistance for assets transfers that meet their short-term food needs while improving their resilience. - Targeted smallholders, especially women smallholders, and other actors along the value chain benefit from strengthened technical and operational capacities to improve food quality, strengthen market access and increase their incomes. - Vulnerable populations including smallholders and other actors along the value chain in targeted areas subject to recurrent shocks, especially women, benefit from other support and investments that diversify and intensify their livelihoods. - Vulnerable populations in targeted areas subject to recurrent shocks and the impacts of climate change, particularly women, benefit from rehabilitated assets and other livelihood and disaster risk management interventions that improve their resilience to natural shocks, their adaptation to climate change and the sustainability of their livelihoods.